anujsehrawat/ChocoWorld/README.md

 # ChocoWorld
-college minor project using HTML, CSS, JavaScript
+college minor project using HTML, CSS, JavaScript on a Chocolate producer named ChocoWorld